gplms/gplms/docs/README.md

-> Goind to be added soon
+> Goin to be added soon